MuhammadMahmoud/weather-journal-app/README.md

 This project create an asynchronous web app that uses Web API and user data to dynamically update the UI.

 ## Description
-This project have the `server.js` file as a local server and the `website/app.js` file where we build our api function to  get the data from the website and save it on our local server.
+This project has the `server.js` file as a local server and the `website/app.js` file where we build our api function to  get the data from the website and save it on our local server.
 You can see `index.html` our main page where we insert the zip code and how we feel and it will be updated on our UI and in our local server.

 ## Extras
 - The project has gone throw 3 steps